jenkins-infra/jenkins.io/content/blog/2011/2011-11-10-jenkins-conference-slides-and-videos-online.md

 ---
-layout: post
+:layout: post
-title: Jenkins Conference Slides and Videos Online
+:title: Jenkins Conference Slides and Videos Online
-nodeid: 351
+:nodeid: 351
-created: 1320944891
+:created: 1320944891
-tags:
+:tags:
 - general
 - juc
 - video
+:author: rtyler
 ---
 <img src="/sites/default/files/images/headshot.png" align="right"/>It is just turning into a video heavy week isn't it?
 First the [videos from the Munich Meetup](/content/jenkins-meetup-munich-videos) were made available, and now the videos from the *first* ever [Jenkins User Conference](/content/jenkins-user-conference).